 It is interesting to ask whether $r_{n}(\mathcal{F})$ becomes much smaller under self-predictability. \begin{problem} Characterize $r_{n}(\mathcal{F})$ when $\mathcal{F}$ is the family of LCSP LTFs (resp.
 USP LTFs). \end{problem} Let $\mathcal{G}_{\rho,n}$ be a directed graph over the set of all Boolean functions with $n$ variables, where we draw a directed edge from every function $f$ to its optimal predictor $\sgn T_{\rho}f$ (unless they coincide).
 To avoid ambiguities, we can set $\sgn T_{\rho}f$ equal to $f$ whenever $T_{\rho}f$ is exactly zero.
-It is easy to see that the number of $\rho$-SP functions is upper bounded by the number of connected components of $\mathcal{G}_{\rho,n}$.
-In fact, we conjecture that these quantities are exactly equal, or equivalently: \begin{conjecture} $\mathcal{G}_{\rho,n}$ contains no cycles. \end{conjecture} Such a conjecture can be proved, if e.g., one can show that there exist a dissimilarity measure $\theta(f,\sgn T_{\rho}f)$ which strictly decreases when $\sgn T_{\rho}$is operated on both its arguments.
-Note that if the above conjecture holds, then a simple way to arrive at a $\rho$-SP function is to start with some function $f$ and repeatedly apply the $\sgn T_{\rho}$ operator; this procedure will terminate at a $\rho$-SP function in finite time.
-In fact, simulations indicate that this convergence happens very quickly, which may hint that the (acyclic) connected components of $\mathcal{G}_{\rho,n}$ have small depth.
+It is easy to see that the number of $\rho$-SP functions is upper bounded by the number of weakly connected components of $\mathcal{G}_{\rho,n}$, namely the connected components of the associated undirected graph obtained by removing the direction of the edges.
+In fact, we conjecture that these quantities are exactly equal, or equivalently: \begin{conjecture} $\mathcal{G}_{\rho,n}$ contains no cycles. \end{conjecture} Note that if the above conjecture holds, then a simple way to arrive at a $\rho$-SP function is to start with some function $f$ and repeatedly apply the $\sgn T_{\rho}$ operator; this procedure will terminate at a $\rho$-SP function in finite time.
+In fact, simulations indicate that this convergence happens very quickly, which may hint that the weakly connected components of $\mathcal{G}_{\rho,n}$ have small depth.